tictactrinity/tictactrinity.github.io/jesus_is_muslim.md

 ###### Date: 9 September 2025

-Often times, Christians will come and question muslims on how Jesus is Muslim?
+Often times, Christians will come and question Muslims on how Jesus is Muslim?
 Sometimes they will say "prove it according to your paradigm".

 # Prove from Islamic Paradigm and Being Accused of Circular Reasoning

 One of the conversation will go something as follows:

-1. "How is Jesus muslim?" > "Because the Quran says so"
+1. "How is Jesus Muslim?" > "Because the Quran says so"
 2. "Why do you believe it?" > "I believe the Quran is the word of God"
 3. "How do you know it is the word of God?" ?
 "Because the Quran says so"
 4. "Oh so 'Quran is true, because it says that it is true'" > "Where in my reasoning did I make that claim yet?"